everable/defect-dojo-OLD/readme-docs/DOCKER.md

 NB: some third party software may require to change the exposed port in Dockerfile.nginx as they use docker-compose declarations to discover which ports to map when publishing the application.

-# Run the tests with docker
+# Run the tests with Docker Compose
 The unit-tests are under `dojo/unittests`

 The integration-tests are under `tests`

-## Running the unit-tests
+## Running the unit tests
 This will run all unit-tests and leave the uwsgi container up:

 ```
 docker/setEnv.sh unit_tests
-docker-compose up
+./dc-up.sh
 ```
 Enter the container to run more tests: